michaeldfallen/butler/README.md

 This way you can happily use other peoples butlerfile commands without worrying about them sneaking an `rm -rf ~` in to the script.

+###Setting the shell

+By default butler will look at `$SHELL`, which is set by most shells including ZSH.
+This should mean that butler will automatically use your default shell to execute commands.

+If `$SHELL` is not set it will fall back on Bash.

+If you want to set a specific shell for butler to use just export `$BUTLER_SHELL`:

+    > echo 'BUTLER_SHELL="/bin/dash"' >> ~/.zshrc

 ###Longer scripts - coming soon

 For longer scripts just drop them in a `bin` folder